FAQs

 What power supply is required?

-A couple of household 240V 13A sockets is required within 5 metres of the band's playing position.
+We require a couple of standard domestic 240V 13A sockets located within 5 metres of the band's performance area.

 How much space do the musicians need?